Efritch/world_indebtedness_group_g/README.md

 ## Revenue Expenditure Scatter Plot
 This view shows a scatter plot with one axis being Expenditure  as a % of GDP and one axis being Revenue also as % of GDP.
 Toggle buttons were created to switch between the years 2017-2020.
 ![Scatter](images/Scatter_Plot.PNG)
+The pandemic of 2020 has effected the world's economy and the scatter plot shows the trend of the world's economy by looking at Expenditure and Revenue as % of GDP.
+2020 shows that all countries' Expenditure increased vs the Revenue leading to an increased Debt.

+The advanced economies showed a larger dip in debt compared to low-income and low-income and emerging economies.